 e360: You write that, “The timeless mountain and the unchanging atmosphere are myths that we have lost and temples that we have broken.
 In the Anthropocene if we are to deepen our relations to these places and processes, we will have to find a new way of grasping how they matter.”
 Where does that new way begin?

 Purdy: Fifty years ago you could still say that wilderness was the iconic image of the natural world that people would care about and mobilize to shape or protect.
 Today, a lot of the energy in environmental politics is around the areas of food and energy.
 Both of these are very different from wilderness.
 Wilderness is a place where none of that happens — no

 Environmentalism for the Anthropocene asks how we shape a world that we can’t help shaping.’

 economic activity, no motorized transit, no growing food, no extracting coal.
 The food and energy systems are our everyday metabolism with the natural world.
 They are emblems and also central features of the way that we shape the world by the way that we live in it.
 And thinking about the reform of those regimes is a way of thinking of an environmentalism for the Anthropocene, an environmentalism that asks how we shape a world that we can’t help shaping, rather than how we preserve a world as if we had never begun shaping it.

-An English garden is a great example, or a New England village and fields in the late-18th century, very early-19th century.
+Purdy: An English garden is a great example, or a New England village and fields in the late-18th century, very early-19th century.
 A lot of environmentalism in the mid-20th century was about saving a world that was intrinsically beautiful, a world whose ecology was harmonious, where things fit together.
 The idea was often that if we would only do right by it, then we would fit harmoniously into it also.
-This is very much the aesthetic of Rachel Carson’s Silent Spring
+This is very much the aesthetic of Rachel Carson’s Silent Spring, for example.

 The second response is the sublime.
 To think of places in the natural world as sublime is fundamentally to say that it’s not made for us.
 It’s not there to